Working Memory in a Recurrent Spiking Neural Networks With Heterogeneous Synaptic Delays: Introduction

 A century ago,~\citet{Adrian1926} established that neural communication relies on all-or-none action potentials, \emph{spikes}.
 Whether information is encoded in precise spike timing or in the coarser measure of instantaneous firing rate remains debated~\citep{Softky1993,Bohte2004,Grimaldi2023} --- a question that becomes especially sharp for working memory, where the brain must maintain and manipulate information across delays of seconds.
 In traditional artificial neural networks, long-range temporal dependencies are addressed by gated recurrent unit (GRU) architectures or Transformers~\citep{Vaswani2017}, which decouple temporal binding range from the timescale of individual units.
 The analogous problem for spiking neural networks (SNNs) --- binding activity patterns separated by intervals far exceeding a single neuron's time constant --- lacks a general solution and remains a key challenge for biologically plausible sequence processing~\citep{Yin2026}.

 One principled approach relies on the \emph{precise relative timing} of spikes across a population.~\citet{Abeles1982} was a precursor in proposing that cortical neurons act as coincidence detectors;~\citet{Bienenstock1995} formalised this into \emph{synfire chains}, feedforward pools in which synchronous volleys propagate reliably.
-Experimental support came from~\citet{Bruno2006}, who showed that thalamocortical inputs are individually weak but effective through precise synchrony; theoretical work further showed such synchrony can be learned in an unsupervised manner~\citep{Perrinet2002b}.~\citet{Ikegaya2004} then directly observed recurring spatiotemporal spike sequences in neocortex at both sub- and supra-second timescales, and complementary hippocampal evidence shows that such sequences self-organise spontaneously as internal population templates~\citep{Villette2015}.
+Experimental support came from~\citet{Bruno2006}, who showed that thalamocortical inputs are individually weak but effective through precise synchrony; theoretical work further showed such synchrony can be learned in an unsupervised manner~\citep{Perrinet2002}.~\citet{Ikegaya2004} then directly observed recurring spatiotemporal spike sequences in neocortex at both sub- and supra-second timescales, and complementary hippocampal evidence shows that such sequences self-organise spontaneously as internal population templates~\citep{Villette2015}.
+The recent study by~\citet{Xie2024} demonstrates that in humans, information is encoded using stereotypical spatiotemporal spike sequences within population bursts, complementing traditional rate- and latency-based neural codes.

-\citet{Izhikevich2006} extended the synfire framework by introducing heterogeneous axonal delays with spike-timing-dependent plasticity (STDP).
-The resulting \emph{polychronous neuronal groups} (PNGs) --- time-locked, non-synchronous firing patterns at millisecond precision --- vastly outnumber the neurons in the network, yielding a large short-term memory capacity exploited for visual feature binding~\citep{Eguchi2018} and sequence classification~\cite{Paugam-Moisy2008}.~\citet{Szatmary2010} showed that short-term plasticity can cue a PNG's reactivation and sustain a working memory.
-However, storing spike patterns of arbitrary length is inherently difficult: the sequential structure of the task means each context window is not an independent query but is itself the output of the network at the previous step, so small errors at early time steps propagate and amplify towards the end of the sequence --- a compounding difficulty absent from static associative memory.
+\citet{Izhikevich2006} extended the synfire framework by introducing heterogeneous axonal delays in a recurrent population of spiking neurons trained with spike-timing-dependent plasticity (STDP).
+The resulting \emph{polychronous neuronal groups} (PNGs) --- time-locked, non-synchronous firing patterns at millisecond precision --- vastly outnumber the neurons in the network, yielding a large short-term memory capacity exploited for visual feature binding~\citep{Eguchi2018} and sequence classification~\citep{Paugam-Moisy2008}.~\citet{Szatmary2010} showed that short-term plasticity can cue a PNG's reactivation and sustain a working memory.
+However, storing spike patterns of arbitrary length is inherently difficult: the sequential structure of the task means each context window is not an independent query but is itself the output of the network at the previous step, so small errors at early time steps propagate and amplify towards the end of the sequence --- a compounding difficulty absent from static associative memory like Hopfield networks.